Updated January 15, 2025

 Step 3a – Pay off some debts

+After you evaluate your spending, and curb extra expenses, it’s time to start paying off debt.
 This step is difficult because you won’t see any immediate returns.
 However, bad consumer debt such as credit cards and car loans can be costly.
 Continuing to make purchases on your credit card means you are likely paying a premium for every purchase you make!
 You’ll have to evaluate your debt to see what is important.
-If you have no debt (outside of a mortgage) skip to the next step!
+If you have no debt (outside of a mortgage), skip to the next step!

 If you do have debt, evaluate how long until this debt is paid off.
 If you have a credit card bill that can be paid off quickly, do it first!
 Let’s say you have $2000 in credit card debt, and you were paying $25/month already.
 That can be paid off in 9-10 months (assuming you’ve saved $200) even with interest.
 You’ve now saved $225/month in less than a year!
 We can still do more to turn that number into a larger number.